 Important: Due to the spread of Coronavirus, there have been recent changes regarding travel to and from Canada and the United States.
 For more information on this topic, please visit our pages on the latest updates on Canadian Coronavirus impact and United States Coronavirus impact on immigration.

-Tax Implications on Canadians Staying in the US
+Canadians Paying Taxes in the US

 Traveling from Canada to the US

 The Canadian Snowbird Association (CSA) is pleased to provide this travelers checklist filled with handy tips on health, home, and travel.
 Canadian’s Travelers Checklist will help you be prepared to travel to the US for an extended amount of time.

 If so, Contact VisaPlace today.
 All our cases are handled by competent and experienced immigration professionals who are affiliated with VisaPlace.
 These professionals consist of lawyers, licensed paralegals, and consultants who work for VisaPlace Legal an award-winning immigration firm that adheres to the highest standards of client service.

 Ready for the next step?
 Book your 1 on 1 consultation now or call us at 1-888-317-5770.

 Have a Question related to your Immigration Needs?

 Fill out the FREE Immigration Assessment form and get a response within 24 hours to see if you’re eligible.

 The assessment form should take approximately 5-7 minutes to complete.
 We will get back to you within one business day to let you know if we are able to help.